Interview by CLOT Magazine

-What is your relationship with the machines or instruments, the stochastic nature of algorithmic processes and if these figure in your artistic practice? if so, how do you approach the chance and unpredictability and loss of ownership when working with the machine?
+What is your relationship with the machines or instruments, the stochastic nature of algorithmic processes and if these figure in your artistic practice? if so, how do you approach the chance, unpredictability, and loss of ownership when working with the machine?

 To include improvisation as a methodology in practice implies being in the moment with someone else (machinic or not) and all others within.
 This dialogue as a methodology of making implies already a loss or, in other words, shared authorship.
 I am not interested in the idea of the single-minded person/individual/artist, especially when thinking and acknowledging the world from a crip/queer understanding, in which notions of relationality and interdependence come into play.

-Obsessions for control and patriarchal power dynamics are embedded in the structures we live in and how we work and relate to one another.
-To which means these are used, and what for, are recurrent topics of my work and especially about who’s bodies are valuable and why.
+Obsessions for control and patriarchal power dynamics are embedded in our structures and how we work and relate to one another.
+To which means these are used, and what for, are recurrent topics of my work, especially about whose bodies are valuable and why.

 Talking about letting go of control and embracing chance, the Aria of Cage might have been the most fun encounter with a score I had during my background as a singer.
 Understanding a score as an open structure for improvisation, or unpredictability, totally metamorphosed my understanding of the score and is the basis of my work.

 We all know we have not been socialised towards this kind of relationship.
-But moreover, the risk is usually high, and thus, one complies once more with the performativity of patriarchal sociality.
+But moreover, the risk is usually high; thus, one complies once more with the performativity of patriarchal sociality.
 Or one is aware of it and engages in patterns of consumption (even of people).

 Rewire 2022 arts programme explored embodied experience in contrast to disconnected thinking.
 What are your approaches to affect and physical presence in your practice and the role sound has in augmenting the virtuality of the mind with the experience of the physical in general?

 I am not interested in creating a disembodied immersive overload in my work.
 In HUM, I used vibration to ground the experience of the work – a strategy of using touch and being in touch (with oneself).
-This carries flows of sonic affect, but it also grounds the experiencing of the work through somatics.
-This was quite important for me since I am bringing forward sensitive connections to our processes of individuation in the context of the work.
-I guess I am more interested in creating relational experiences that are less organised or that you cannot make sense of immediately but that instead unfold in time as non-linear interruptions.
+This carries flows of sonic affect, but it also grounds the experience of the work through somatics.
+This was quite important for me since I am bringing forward sensitive connections to our individuation processes in the work context.
+I guess I am more interested in creating relational experiences that are less organised or that you cannot make sense of immediately, but that instead unfold in time as non-linear interruptions.

 About the new work ‘HUM (an/other)’, what is your relationship with the machine, and how do you think interaction with artificial intelligence or any kind of machine models in your artistic practice has influenced your physical presence and also the participation and proximity and among Rewire festival’s audiences?
 How can technology help us tackle vulnerability?